Information System for Optimal Control of the Baking Process for Bakery Products

 Abstract

-Introduction.
-General-purpose MES systems are not adapted to bakery production: they do not provide flexible adjustment of baking parameters and do not account for the influence of process conditions on product quality.
-Their integration is time-consuming and requires extensive configuration or refinement, which highlights the need for applied, industry-specific solutions.
+Introduction: Universal MES (Manufacturing Execution System) solutions are not adapted to bakery production: they do not provide flexible configuration of baking parameters and do not account for the influence of process conditions on product quality characteristics.
+Integrating such a system is time-consuming and requires careful configuration or further customization, which highlights the need for applied solutions that reflect industry-specific requirements.

-Aim.
-To develop and test an optimal control information system for the baking process of bakery products while maintaining required quality standards.
+Purpose: To develop and pilot-test an information system for optimal control (ISOC) of the baking process for bakery products while complying with specified standards.

-Results.
-The study offers an information system for optimal control of the baking process implemented as a software module suitable for integration into a MES environment.
-The scientific contribution lies in the formulation of the optimization problem and the mathematical model of baking process control.
-Unlike existing research focused on line-loading planning or quality assessment without integration into automated control loops, the proposed model provides simultaneous optimization of formulation and baking parameters.
-Testing in an emulated environment showed a reduction in average quality deviations by fifteen percent and a decrease in raw-material consumption by up to seven percent (R² from 0.48 to 0.79; MSE from 0.0009 to 7.89 for the regression models).
+Results: An information system for optimal control of the baking process for bakery products is presented, implemented as a software module with the option of integration into an MES environment.
+The scientific novelty of the study lies in the mathematical formulation of the optimization problem and the development of a mathematical model for controlling the baking process, on which the solution is based.
+Unlike existing studies that focus on production line scheduling or quality assessment without integration into automated control loops, the proposed model enables optimization of both formulation and baking regimes within a unified control loop.
+Testing in an emulation environment demonstrated a 15% reduction in mean quality deviations and up to a 7% reduction in raw material costs (R² from 0.48 to 0.79; MSE from 0.0009 to 7.89 for the regression models).

 About the Authors